sbaresearch/featurecloud-k-anonymity-app/README.md

 #### ARX - Privacy Models
 The privacy models should include the name of the model and the corresponding parameters.

-For the quasi-identifying attributes, the privacy model used is "K-Anonimity" and the required parameter is "k".
+For the quasi-identifying attributes, the privacy model used is "K-KAnonymity" and the required parameter is "k".
 For the user to use this model, the config file should include the following under the section models:
 ```
     KAnonymity:
         k: 2